ptarroso/table2style/README.md

 Table2style is a plug-in for QGIS (version >= 2.0; http://www.qgis.org).
 It reads
 data from a table containing pixel values and a correspondent description and creates a color style and legend for a raster.
-If the table does not contain RGB values, random colors are attributed to each class in the description.
+If the table does not contain RGB, HSV values or Hexadecimal triplets, random colors are attributed to each class in the description.

 This plugin also exports a the classification to a new raster, where pixels with values corresponding to the same description are given a new unique value.
 To the